 The International Criminal Court (ICC) has formally rejected Israel's appeal against arrest warrants issued for Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant.

-The decision, issued on Friday, comes despite Israel's May request to halt the warrant process while judges deliberate a broader challenge to the court's jurisdiction.
+The decision was made despite Israel's request to halt the warrant process while judges deliberate a broader challenge to the court's jurisdiction.

 Notably, Israel is not a signatory to the Rome Statute and therefore not legally subject to the ICC's claimed authority.

-The ICC's top prosecutor faces misconduct allegations, but the court has doubled down on its war-crimes case against the leaders of Israel, the only democracy fighting Hamas.
+The ICC's decision comes as its top prosecutor faces misconduct allegations, doubling down on its war-crimes case against the leaders of Israel, the only democracy fighting Hamas.

-Author's summary: ICC rejects Israel's appeal against arrest warrants for Netanyahu and Gallant.
+Author's summary: ICC rejects Israel's appeal against arrest warrants.